Digital Partnership Program (DPP) - NDIA APIs

 NDIS Digital Partnership Program (DPP) Discussion Paper

 SupportAbility felt strongly that we could add value to the process of establishing these APIs and improve their quality and utility for providers.
-As such, we have spent the last few weeks working to share our knowledge and experience in the field of APIs using the feedback mechanism opened by the Digital Partnership Office (DPO).
-This feedback was developed in the spirit of collaboration, to aid the NDIS, the new DPO, SupportAbility subscribers and the industry as a whole.
+As such, time was spent working to share our knowledge and experience in the field of APIs using the feedback mechanism opened by the Digital Partnership Office (DPO).
+This feedback was developed in the spirit of collaboration to aid the NDIS, the new DPO, SupportAbility subscribers and the industry as a whole.